College of Science, Technology, Engineering, Mathematics, and Nursing

 Choose a Concentration to Fit YOU

-The department offers three comprehensive concentrations (Biochemistry, Biopharmaceutical, and Environmental) which are designed to prepare you to go directly into your career or graduate/professional school.
+The chemistry program offers three comprehensive concentrations (Biochemistry, Biopharmaceutical, and Environmental) which are designed to prepare you to go directly into your career or graduate/professional school.
 Another option is our Traditional concentration which requires your choice of minor and allows for flexibility and individuality on your degree.
 Great minors include Crime & Society (for a career in forensics), Education (for a career in middle or high school), Art or Graphic Design (for a career in science illustration), English or Journalism (for a career in science writing), or Data Analytics, Mathematics, or Physics.
 Shepherd offers over 40 minors to choose from and for highly motivated students, you can take a comprehensive major and a minor, or the Traditional track and two minors.

 Foundational Classes and Electives

-Chemistry courses, whether taken at Shepherd or transferred in to Shepherd, provide foundational knowledge of the theory and application as well as the historical and practical aspects of chemistry.
-Students are taught through lectures, in-class problem solving, and groupwork both in class and lab.
+Chemistry courses, whether taken at Shepherd or transferred into Shepherd, provide foundational knowledge of the theory and application as well as the historical and practical aspects of chemistry.
+Students are taught through lectures, in-class problem-solving, and group work both in class and lab.